 That requires a lot of trust, another commodity that becomes harder to achieve in an environment where AI-generated content continues to raise questions about authenticity and intent.

-So now we face this irony of our desire (and dependency) on AI accuracy, versus our lack of trust in its results (hallucinations and slop) and its ability to produce results faster.
+We’re facing this irony of our desire (and dependency) on AI accuracy, versus our lack of trust in its results (hallucinations and slop) and its ability to produce results faster.

 We want to believe AI search results are summarizing correctly.
 Or deep-research mode is pulling data from accurate sources.
 Or vibe coding is using the most efficient methods.
 Or image, video, and sound generation will produce accurate results.